SoftUni-Internal/interactive-content/EN/06-Exam-Preparation/01-Problem-02.md

 "**Book:** \{ **book name** \}"

-Additionally, if there are **any orders** you should print each of them on a new line:
+Additionally, if there are **any orders**, you should print each of them on a new line:

 ```
 Orders: